salemove/widgets_sdk_ionic/README.md

 #### iOS Widgets SDK v3.3.0
 ##### Changed
 - Significantly improved logging to enhance monitoring and diagnostic capabilities.
-- The minimum deployment version has been increased from iOS 14 to iOS 15.

 ##### Fixed
 - Fixed a bug where authentication during an ongoing audio call disabled the chat button.